f4b6a3/tsid-creator/README.md

 String tsid = TsidCreator.getTsidString1024(); // 01226N0640J7K
 ```

 There are three predefined node ranges: 256, 1024 and 4096.
+If you need another node range, you can use the `TimeIdCreator` directly.

 The TSID generator is [thread-safe](https://en.wikipedia.org/wiki/Thread_safety).